jNizM/HashCalc/README.md

 # HashCalc by jNizM
-Calculate hash from string or file via AutoHotkey
+Calculate hash from string, hex or file via AutoHotkey

 ## Features
-* Generate hash value from string or file
+* Generate hash value from string, hex or file
 * Secure-Salted function
 * Verify hash